 - World history courses do not need to cover every culture or period in the history of humankind.
-A suitable course could be an in-depth study of a single culture, such as a yearlong study of Chinese civilization.
-Alternatively, several cultures might be studied and compared, as in a more traditional world history, culture and historical geography course.
+A suitable course could be an in-depth study of a single culture over an extended period of time (at least three centuries), such as Chinese history from the Tang dynasty to the present, as long as other world cultures are regularly included as comparisons.
+Alternatively, several cultures might be studied and compared, as in a more traditional world history, cultures or historical geography course.

-- An important element of appropriate courses is that the focus be outside the United States and, whenever possible, away from cultures very similar to our own, e.g. England and Canada.
+- An important element of appropriate courses is that the focus be outside the United States and, whenever possible, away from contemporary cultures very similar to our own, e.g., England and Canada.

-- Courses should cover the full span of American history, be embedded in the wider context of U.S. history and carefully avoid isolating particular groups from the larger society of which they are a part.
+- avoid examining particular groups isolated from the larger society of which they are a part.

 American government / civics

-- Focus may be on the U.S. federal government or comparative politics.
+- Focus may be on the U.S. federal government or U.S. politics.